julielk/Tennis-club/README.md

   * The home section show  important about the Tennis club what it offers.

 ### **Gallery**
- *  The gallery page shows picture of coaching of young and adults
+ *  The gallery page shows picture of coaching of  children and adults
- *  The gallery page shows differnet age groups palying tornaments
+ *  The gallery page shows differnet age groups playing tornaments
- *  The glallery page show Tennis club events such a kids open day and end of season party.
+ *  The g  page show Tennis club events such a children open day and end of season party.

 ### **Contact**
 * The contact section show the meeting time